hemaasharf/ViaroStore/README.md

 1. Sign up with your email to create an account.
 2. Browse the featured books on the home page.
 3. Click on a book to view details.
+4. Use the FilterBar to refine your book selection based on different criteria.
-4. Add books to your cart and proceed to checkout.
+5. Add books to your cart and proceed to checkout.
-5. View and manage your cart on the cart page.
+6. View and manage your cart on the cart page.
-6. Place an order and provide your name and email.
+7. Place an order and provide your name and email.
-7. Pay securely and receive a success or failure message.
+8. Pay securely and receive a success or failure message.

 ## Contributing